 Documenting Your Digital Estate: A Step-by-Step Guide

-Creating a clear and comprehensive document outlining your digital estate is crucial.
+Creating a clear and comprehensive document outlining your digital estate is critical for your family.
 This document should detail:

 List of Crypto Holdings: